Nemo157/coap-browse/README.md

 # `coap-browse`

 A UI for making requests to [CoAP][] servers.
-Intended to be a non-browser extension based alternative to [Copper][].
+Intended to be a non-browser-extension based alternative to [Copper][].
 Still very much a prototype.

 ## Running